prettier/prettier/README.md

   // Controls the printing of spaces inside object literals
   bracketSpacing: true,

+  // If true, puts the `>` of a multi-line jsx element at the end of
+  // the last line instead of being alone on the next line
+  jsxBracketSameLine: false,

   // Which parser to use.
 Valid options are 'flow' and 'babylon'
   parser: 'babylon'
 });